Q&A: Switching bank accounts

 So how easy is it to switch?
 What can go wrong?
 And what guarantees do you have if your bank makes a mistake?

 How common is switching?

 Before the 7 day switching service started, around a million people switched bank accounts every year.
 In the first two years of the service, 2.25m switched.
 But the number of switches declined by 14% between 2014 and 2015.

 Where do we bank at the moment?

-The big four High Street banks have about a 75% share of the market, according to the Office of Fair Trading.
-Lloyds Banking Group (which includes TSB, Halifax and Bank of Scotland) is the largest bank in the UK, with 25.5 million accounts.
-Lloyds has around 28% of the personal account market, Barclays has about 14%, RBS (which includes Nat West) has 13%, and HSBC has 12%, according to John Gilbert Financial Research.
+The big four High Street banks have a 77% share of the market, according to the Competition and Markets Authority.
+Lloyds Banking Group (which includes Halifax and Bank of Scotland) is the largest bank in the UK, with 27% of all current accounts.
+Both Barclays and RBS (which includes Nat West) have 18%, and HSBC has 12%, according to Cass Business School.

 How can I switch?